costlocker/costlocker.github.io/_drafts/import-projects-to-costlocker.md

 ## Billing

-Be aware that revenue (_people costs + project expenses - discount_) cannot be smaller than billing
+Be aware that revenue (_personnel costs + project expenses - discount_) cannot be smaller than billing.

 ```json
 {